 Excessive force can lead to the tearing and overstretching of your back’s soft tissue, muscles, or tendons and can cause painful strains of sprains.
 The pain you feel is due to inflammation of the area which can lead to a back spasm.
 When this happens, individuals can feel intense lower back pain or even feel immobile.

-Thick, flexible pads of tissue called intervertebral discs lie in between bony vertebrae comprising your spine.
-If a disc moves out of place because you were injured on the job, it can bulge outward from between vertebrae and press against sensitive spinal nerves.
-Symptoms of herniated disc pain include pain radiating down the back of one leg (sciatica), numbness and tingling in the legs, and/or feet and back weakness.
+Thick, flexible pads of tissue called intervertebral discs lie in-between the bony vertebrae comprising your spine.
+If a disc moves out of place due to an injury on the job, it can bulge outward from between your vertebrae and press against sensitive spinal nerves.
+Symptoms of a herniated disc include pain radiating down the back of one leg (sciatica), numbness and tingling in the legs, and/or feet and back weakness.

-Workers employed in industries requiring the use of strong chemicals or heavy dust are susceptible to a variety of health issues that may not be initially apparent but could emerge years later or even after they have retired.
-Decades of exposure to irritating fumes and solvents without proper preventative measures can damage lungs, tissues, eyes, and even tumors in some cases.
-Any of these medical problems may be viable causes for workers compensation, especially if the employer did not provide safeguards against these potential health hazards.
+Workers employed in industries that require the use of strong chemicals or heavy dust are susceptible to a variety of health issues that may not be initially apparent but could emerge years later.
+Decades of exposure to irritating fumes and solvents without proper preventive measures can damage lungs, tissues, eyes, and even cause tumors in some cases.
+Any of these medical problems may be viable causes for workers’ compensation, especially if the employer did not provide safeguards against these potential health hazards.

 Have You Been Injured at Work?

-The personal injury lawyers at Juan Hernandez Law can help you receive the compensation you need to pay your bills while recuperating from injuries due to workplace accidents.
-If your employer has denied your request for workers compensation, they will aggressively pursue your compensation claim to help you obtain the financial assistance you deserve.
+The personal injury lawyers at Hernandez Law Group, P.C. can help you receive the compensation you deserve and need to pay your bills while recuperating from injuries due to a workplace accident.
+If your employer has denied a request for compensation, we will aggressively pursue your rights to help you obtain the financial assistance you deserve.
 To schedule a free consultation with one of our personal injury attorneys, call our office today.